 Smith’s, however, clearly mentions Babylon, describing the Egypt of antiquity as a “forgotten Babylon”.
-Remember, Satan is to have eight kingdoms throughout time.
-Since all eight are evil, the first is no different from the final.
-Therefore, all eight are a kind of Babylon.
+All eight of Satan’s kingdoms are a kind of Babylon, because all eight are evil, and all eight have something to do with Israel.

-After mentioning Babylon, in a way this poem goes on to identify Mystery Babylon, the final kingdom of Satan: “through the wilderness where London stood, holding the wolf in chase”.
+After mentioning the first Babylon, this poem goes on to identify the final Babylon: “through the wilderness where London stood, holding the wolf in chase”.
 Mystery Babylon is a wolf, a creature that devours sheep (ref.
 Revelation 17:6).
 And she is found in the “wilderness” (ref.
 Revelation 17:3).
 And she once fled from London, 1776!

 So he carried me away in the spirit into the wilderness: and I saw a woman sit upon a scarlet coloured beast, full of names of blasphemy, having seven heads and ten horns… And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT…Revelation 17:3-5

 Furthermore, the poem reads, this final Babylon, though “powerful”, will one day be “annihilated” (ref.
 Revelation 18:8).